Tag: dying

 Tying both of Paul’s letter and Jesus parable of sowing are Jesus’ words in John.
 This becomes another what if, sort of.
 For a seed to truly bear fruit, it “dies”.
 The seed ceases to be a seed and becomes something more.
 Often we become so obsessed with the seed and its potential that we protect the seed—keeping it a seed—so that the seed does absolutely nothing.
 The potential becomes trapped.
 Many of us have found ourselves in that exact state.
 Stuck.
 Often times, however, we are so excited for the potential that actually developing the potential scares us.
 What if we do it wrong?
 We ask.
 At what point, do we take risks to develop seeds with deep roots, so that the land is expanded.

 One thing to keep in mind with the sower parable is that we are talking about wheat.
 This is important for a different reason.
-If you’ve ever been up to a mountain you have probably seen trees in really strange places.
+If you’ve ever been up to a mountain you have probably seen trees grow in really strange places.
 A tree seed lands in a crack in a rock with some dirt.
 Against what seems to be all odds (except that it happens a lot), the tree takes root.
 Over time, the tree’s roots dig deep into the rock.
 Eventually the rock gives and breaks.
 One of two things then happens.
 Either the tree developed enough roots to stand on its own, or it falls over and dies.
 However, because of its effort, another tree may grown there, where none could grow before.

 1) How have you been stony ground to others, whether in faith or in life?